America's Health Rankings, United Health Foundation Logo

 Studies have found that smoking during pregnancy is higher among:

-Community support, clinical intervention and life changes can influence smoking behavior.
-Cessation during pregnancy is effective; pregnant women who quit smoking during the first trimester deliver infants that are of comparable weight and height to those of non-smoking women.
-The smoking habits of other household members have a powerful influence on cessation, therefore effective interventions should involve partners as well.
+Community support, clinical intervention and lifestyle changes can influence smoking behavior.
+Cessation during pregnancy is effective; pregnant women who quit smoking during the first trimester deliver infants of comparable height and weight to those of non-smoking women.
+The smoking habits of other household members have a powerful influence on cessation, so effective interventions should involve partners as well.

 Reducing cigarette smoking is a Healthy People 2030 leading health indicator.
 Other tobacco-related objectives include: